Coconut Curry Mussels

 - 2 cans of unsweetened coconut milk

-Clean the mussels before cooking by de-bearding, removing any barnacles with a knife and clean theshells with a scrubber.
+Clean the mussels before cooking by de-bearding, removing any barnacles with a knife and cleaning the shells with a scrubber.
 Remove all the shells that may have opened (these arent safe to eat).

-Stir in the cocnut milk until well combined.
+Stir in the coconut milk until well combined.
 Season with salt.